synedra/katacoda-scenarios/tiktok/step4.md

 Copy the src/App.js file to src/Home.js
 `cp src/App.js src/Home.js`{{execute}}
-Change the 'App' references in the file to 'Home'
+Change the three 'App' references in the file to 'Home'
-<pre class="file" data-filename="Home.js" data-target="insert"  data-marker="App">Home</pre>

 Copy the src/App.js file to src/Upload.js
 `cp src/App.js src/Upload.js`{{execute}}
-Change the 'App' references in the file to 'Upload'
+Change the three 'App' references in the file to 'Upload'
-<pre class="file" data-filename="Upload.js" data-target="insert"  data-marker="App">Upload</pre>

 It's time to make some changes to index.js.
 Instead of keeping the App component in its own file we'll bring it into here for easier maintenance.